colinsurprenant/tweitgeist/README.md

 # Tweitgeist v0.0.1

 Tweitgeist analyses the Twitter Spitzer hose and compute in realtime the top trending hashtags using [RedStorm](https://github.com/colinsurprenant/redstorm)/[Storm](https://github.com/nathanmarz/storm).
+What makes this interesting other than being a cool Storm example, is the fact that this architecture can scale at full Twitter Firehose scale without much modifications.

+- See the [slideshare presentation](http://www.slideshare.net/colinsurprenant/twitter-big-data) about Twitter Big Data and Tweitgeist.
-See the live demo on [http://tweitgeist.needium.com/](http://tweitgeist.needium.com/)
+- See the live demo on [http://tweitgeist.needium.com/](http://tweitgeist.needium.com/)

 There are three components:

 - The Twitter Spitzer stream reader which pushes messages in a Redis queue
 - The Redstorm analyser which read the Twitter stream queue, computes the trending hashtags and output the top N list every 5 seconds in a Redis queue
 - The viewer UI for the visualization

 ## Dependencies